 Edward Rustamzadeh, MD, PhD, MBA FAANS, FACSdrrspine2020-05-13T17:01:46+00:00

-Dr. Edward Rustamzadeh, MD, PHD in San Jose, Ca is a highly trained, board certified, spine surgeon and brain surgeon who specializes in the treatment and diagnosis of cranial and spinal conditions as well as minimally invasive surgical techniques.
+Dr. Edward Rustamzadeh MD, PhD of San Jose, Ca is a highly trained, board certified, brain and spine surgeon who specializes in the treatment and diagnosis of cranial and spinal conditions as well as minimally invasive surgical techniques.
 Dr. Rustamzadeh is the “Surgeon to the Doctors”, having treated over 50 doctors.
 Dr. Rustamzadeh is considered an expert in complex spinal reconstruction and epilepsy surgery, has written several chapters in textbooks on neurosurgery and spine surgery.
 Dr. Rustamzadeh also specializes in treating peripheral nerve conditions as well as peripheral nerve injuries.
 Not only does he have comprehensive experience treating nerve injuries throughout the body, but he has just as much experience performing restorative nerve treatments from previous surgeries or procedures.

 When it comes to specialists in the most advanced treatments of spinal, brain, vascular and nerve conditions, Dr. Edward Rustamzadeh of the Premier Brain and Spine Institute in San Jose, CA (Silicon Valley) is tops in the field.
 At Premier Brain and Spine Institute, patients receive comprehensive treatment that employs state of the art computer guided surgical equipment, advanced spinal instrumentation and endoscopic/minimally invasive keyhole brain surgery.